hmxmilohax/rb3-pc/readme.md

 		* FidelityFX Super Resolution (FSR) uses complicated math to sharpen and enhance the image.
 			* You can use "RCAS Sharpening Strength" below to adjust the strength of its effect.
 	* ![A tan square with a solid outline.](images/cust/smalltan.png "Tan Square") **For high-end GPUs and advanced users**:
 		* **Change "Default Resolution" to "1920x1080"**.
 While Rock Band 3 officially caps out at 720p, 1080p can be forced on by manually editing the configuration file or editing the game data configuration.
-Please refer to [the relevant guide on how to do this](forcefullhd.md) after finishing up with everything else.
+Please refer to [the relevant guide on how to do this and what benefits there are](forcefullhd.md) after finishing up with everything else.

 <br/>